vijayanidhi/ParticleShield/README.md

-# particleShield
+# ParticleShield

-particleShield is a Python library designed to facilitate radiation shielding calculations.
+ParticleShield is a Python library designed to facilitate radiation shielding calculations.
 It provides a set of functions and utilities to determine the amount of radiation absorbed by different shielding materials for different types of radiation.

 Made by: Pragyan Yadav and Vijayanidhi Pillai
 ## Features